 The EAC received \$400,000,000 and each distribution to the 56 states and territories was over the threshold of \$150,000.
 See Appendix A for the award and expended amounts by state and territory.
-The data presented in Appendix A is in flux at the time of this report and will be until the reviews of submitted final grant reports is complete.
+The data presented in Appendix A is in flux at the time of this report and will be until all grants are complete and closed.